Mississippi Christian University School of Law: Academics

+MC Law enjoys a strong bar passage rate.
+In 2025, its graduates passed at an 89% rate in Mississippi and 93.7% in Louisiana.

 MC Law offers courses in common law and a certificate in Louisiana civil law.

 MC Law has more than 25 full-time faculty members in all major disciplines of law, with more than 20% of the faculty holding a PhD or equivalent degree, and more than 50% of the faculty with an LL.M. or Masters in a specialized field.
-The Law School provides a national certificate programs for civil law training, and hosts six centers, the Mississippi College Law Review, and a Moot Court program.
+The Law School provides a national certificate programs for civil law training, and hosts six centers, the Mississippi Christian University Law Review, and a Moot Court program.
 The Law School also offers an externship program with more than 50 students at any one time placed in externships, and more than 85% of MC Law students completing an externship or working part-time in the legal field prior to graduation.
 Since 2010, the Law School has offered a one-year LL.M. degree in U.S. legal studies for students holding law degrees from foreign law programs.

-Each summer, MC Law offers students study abroad programs in France, Cuba, Germany, Mexico, and South Korea.
-MC Law was one of the first U.S. law schools to offer a program in Cuba.
+Each summer, MC Law offers students study abroad programs in France, Cuba, Mexico, and South Korea.
+MC Law was one of the first U.S. law schools to offer a program in Cuba, and the only U.S. law school to offer a program in 2026.